Bachelor of Science (BS)

 Title

-Credits
+Quarter Credits

-Business Law I is a survey of American law and procedure covering the legal environment, operation of the legal system, completion of contracts, torts, constitutional law, criminal law, intellectual property and more.
-Both the text and case study methods may be utilized.
+Business Law I provides a foundation of the U.S. legal system and its interrelationship to business and ethics the legal and ethical considerations of business operations.
+Topics include the legal environment, operation of the legal system, completion of contracts, torts, constitutional law, criminal law, and intellectual property.

-Credits : 4
+Quarter Credits : 4

 View Full Course

-This course is designed to prepare students to organize and compose effective business correspondence and business.
+This course is designed to prepare students to organize and compose effective business correspondence and operations.
 Focus will be on various types of business communication encountered in management functions, including creating documents, preparing presentations, managing meetings, providing leadership, and building teams.
 The course will address both internal and external organizational communications as well as professional career preparation.

-Credits : 4
+Quarter Credits : 4

 View Full Course